seds-celestia-simulations/Penrose/README.md

 # Penrose

-**Penrose is a modular General Relativity framework for simulating, analyzing, and visualizing particle and photon trajectories in curved spacetime.**
+**A General Relativity framework for simulating, analyzing, and visualizing particle and photon trajectories in curved spacetime.**

-Built around a physics-first architecture, Penrose combines a validated CPU reference solver, scientific analysis tools, a trajectory visualization stack (GPU interactive viewer + headless CPU export), and a separate GPU real-time ray-march renderer into a unified framework for studying relativistic motion.
+Penrose combines a validated CPU reference solver, scientific benchmarking tools, a modular trajectory visualization pipeline, and a GPU real-time renderer to study particle and photon motion in curved spacetime.

-Originally developed for Schwarzschild black holes, the long-term goal is a general framework supporting arbitrary spacetime metrics, gravitational lensing, and relativistic optical systems such as the Solar Gravitational Lens (SGL).

 ---

-## Physics

-Penrose evolves **timelike** and **null geodesics** by numerically integrating the geodesic equation

-$$\frac{d^2x^\mu}{d\tau^2}+\Gamma^\mu_{\alpha\beta}\frac{dx^\alpha}{d\tau}\frac{dx^\beta}{d\tau}=0\$$

-using a modular spacetime abstraction.

-The framework separates:

-- spacetime geometry
-- equations of motion
-- numerical integration
-- trajectory storage
-- visualization preparation
-- rendering

-allowing new metrics to be introduced without modifying the core simulation pipeline, and allowing visualization quality to evolve without changing physics accuracy.

----

-# Gallery

 ## Real-Time Schwarzschild Rendering